ForemanW/Transcribe/NOTES.md

 Here is how I built up the tool, starting with a sample string, then list, then moving to fasta files.
 Only interesting if you want to see the learning process.

-'''Problem from rosalind.info.
+Problem from rosalind.info.
 The goal is pretty simple: given a DNA string t, 'transcribe' to an RNA string u by replacing all occurrences of 'T' in t with 'U' in u.
-I build upon this as we go, and end up creating a user interface to read in DNA sequences as a fasta and output RNA sequences as a new fasta.'''
+I build upon this as we go, and end up creating a user interface to read in DNA sequences as a fasta and output RNA sequences as a new fasta.

-#using biopython to get the SeqIO.parse() method for reading fasta files
+using biopython to get the SeqIO.parse() method for reading fasta files

-from Bio import SeqIO
+'''from Bio import SeqIO'''

-#using sys for sys.exit('error message') if user input is invalid
+using sys for sys.exit('error message') if user input is invalid

-import sys
+'''import sys'''

-#using os for os.path.exists(path) to make sure user input file exists
+using os for os.path.exists(path) to make sure user input file exists

-import os
+'''import os'''

 #Start with the sample dataset:

-t = "GATGGAACTTGACTACGTAAATT"
+'''t = "GATGGAACTTGACTACGTAAATT"

 #lets use the replace() method, which takes arguments (find, replace)

 u = t.replace("T", "U")

-print(u)
+print(u)'''

-'''that was easy.
+that was easy.
 Now let's see if we can do it with a list of sequences.
-Note, we can't just use replace() on a list, so instead we'll iterate through the list and apply replace() to each element in the list.'''
+Note, we can't just use replace() on a list, so instead we'll iterate through the list and apply replace() to each element in the list.

-tlist = ["GATGGAACTTGACTACGTAAATT", "GTTGATGGAACTTGACTACGTAAATT", "GATGGAACTTGACTACGTAAATTGTTC"]
+'''tlist = ["GATGGAACTTGACTACGTAAATT", "GTTGATGGAACTTGACTACGTAAATT", "GATGGAACTTGACTACGTAAATTGTTC"]

 ulist = []